Opinion | The election is over, but there’s no end to Republican bad faith

 And they are looking mighty pathetic in the process.
 After Trump’s campaign manager threatened political harm to Republicans who refused to embrace Trump’s position on the election, Sen. Ted Cruz (Tex.) and House Minority Leader Kevin McCarthy (Calif.) reported promptly for degradation.
 Cruz falsely alleged that Republican poll watchers had been denied access in Philadelphia.
 McCarthy falsely asserted: “President Trump won this election.”
 It was a good thing both men were not in the same room or their strings might have gotten tangled.
 Other Republicans simply expressed no opinion on the validity of a U.S presidential election, as though Trump’s sabotage of democratic legitimacy was just another tweet they could ignore.

 What explains this degree of deference to a besieged, erratic lame-duck president?
 Some legislators claim that they are just providing time for Trump to cool down and accustom himself to the election result.
 They believe, apparently, that the president just needs a little encouragement and self-care before he will do the right thing.
 This theory is less compelling on the 1,001st unsuccessful attempt.
 Trump will not sacrifice any personal interest merely for the good of the country.
-He has interpreted the irresolution of Senate Majority Leader Mitch McConnell (R-Ky.) as permission.
-The president desires vocal support, but also interprets nonopposition as approval of his instincts.
+He will interpret anything short of opposition as permission.
+And permission is clearly what many elected Republicans intend to provide.

 The only plausible explanation for Republican complicity is fear.
 Fear of a vengeful, wounded president.
 Fear of a Trump-endorsed primary challenger.
 Fear of voters so loyal that they stuck with Trump through a botched pandemic response, a wrecked economy and an aimless campaign.